Setting Healthy Boundaries When You Run a Tutoring Business

 Tutoring business boundaries will help you run a successful business with healthy work-life balance.
 These three areas are key!

 Now that we’re into the start of the new school year, it seems like the perfect time to tackle one of those important topics for us tutors and educators.
 What is that, you ask?
 Tutoring business boundaries!
-Specifically, why we need to start off the school year with healthy boundaries, and what are those most important areas we should set boundaries around!
+Specifically, why do we need to start off the school year with healthy boundaries, and what are the most important areas we should set boundaries around?

 Why is it so important, when you run your own tutoring business, to set healthy boundaries?
 Because setting and protecting boundaries keep us from burnout!